rundeck/docs/docs/manual/key-storage/enterprise-runner-key-storage.md

 3. Sensitive environment variables set on the Runner are masked in logs, including Job execution logs.
 Any environment variables ending with `TOKEN` or `KEY` or `PASSWORD` will be printed as `[SECURE]` in the logs.

 ## Configuration
-To configure a Key Storage integration on the Runner, configuration properties are set on the Runner.
+To configure a Key Storage integration on the Runner, **configuration properties are set on the Runner**.
 These properties can be set through the following methods:

-**Note:** These example do not include the full list of configuration properties to optionally set to configure integration with Vault.
+**Note:** These examples do not include the full list of configuration properties to configure an integration with Vault.
 The full list of configuration properties can be found [here](/manual/key-storage/storage-plugins/vault.html#configuration).

 ### Example: YAML Configuration File